RingierIMU/mkt-plugin-wordpress-bus/README.md

 The error messages are viewable via the admin UI by clicking on the submenu "LOG".
 You also have the flexibility to clear the log file via the UI itself.

+To inspect what is actually being sent, add `define('RINGIER_BUS_DEBUG_PAYLOAD', true);` to `wp-config.php`.
+Each dispatch then writes its exact JSON body to `wp-content/buslog/payload-<created|updated|deleted>-<post_id>.json`, before the request goes out.
+Off entirely without the constant.

 ## CUSTOM FILTERS ##

-The plugin exposes three custom filters to help you adjust the plugin's JSON Payload that is sent to the BUS endpoint.
+The plugin exposes five custom filters to help you adjust the plugin's JSON Payload that is sent to the BUS endpoint.

 ### 1. Modifying the Publication Reason ###